Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/ActivityDevelopmentGuide.md

 As a starting point, read about Activities here:
 [Activities](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/Objects/Activities.md)

-A well designed Fr8 Action encapsulates a useful piece of computational functionality and wraps it in a friendly point-and-click interface.
-It looks “upstream” to dynamically discover what other Actions, Crates, Fields and Lists have been inserted by the builder of a Route, so that it can offer up ways for the User to tie the data together.
+A well designed Fr8 Activity encapsulates a useful piece of computational functionality and wraps it in a friendly point-and-click interface.
+It looks “upstream” to dynamically discover what Crates and Fields are being signalled by upstream Activities, so that it can offer up ways for the User to tie the data together.

 [Tutorials: A Basic Twilio Terminal That Can Send an SMS Message](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/Tutorials/TwilioTutorial.md)